Simple Analysis of Sparse, Sign-Consistent JL: Lata a's Moment Bounds and Proof Sketches

 \end{proof} The proofs of the upper bounds of Lemma~$\ref{sumsymm}$ and Lemma~$\ref{estimate}$ boil down to showing that the condition of Proposition~$\ref{MainLatProof}$ is satisfied.
-In Section A.1, we sketch a proof of the upper bound of Lemma~$\ref{estimate}$.
-In Section A.2, we sketch a proof of the upper bound of Lemma~$\ref{sumsymm}$.
+In Section C.1, we sketch a proof of the upper bound of Lemma~$\ref{estimate}$.
+In Section C.2, we sketch a proof of the upper bound of Lemma~$\ref{sumsymm}$.

-\subsection{Proof Sketch of Lemma~$\ref{sumsymm}$ (Upper Bound) \cite{LatalaMoments}}
+\subsection{Proof Sketch of Lemma~$\ref{sumsymm}$ (Upper Bound)}

 We first state the following two propositions.
-The proof of these propositions are straightforward calculations and can be found in \cite{LatalaMoments}. \begin{prop} If $q \ge 2$ and $Y_1, Y_2, \ldots, Y_n$ are independent symmetric random variables, then
+The proof of these propositions are straightforward calculations and can be found in \cite{LatalaMoments}. \begin{proposition} If $q \ge 2$ and $Y_1, Y_2, \ldots, Y_n$ are independent symmetric random variables, then